 A bartender named William F. Mulhall claimed that the inventor of the Manhattan was a man named Black and that the drink was "probably the most famous in its time".

-Manhattan and Old Fashioned recipes
+Similarities between Manhattan and Old Fashioned cocktails

 - 2 oz Whiskey, Bourbon, or Rye